gotthardp/lorawan-server/doc/Troubleshooting.md

 you likely have `stat_format` set to `idee_concise` or `idee_verbose`.
 You need to change `stat_format` to `semtech` to get this working.

+### Gateway *XYZ* had *n* uplink CRC errors

+This error is not related to any of the received frames.
+It means the gateway received some frame it couldn't decode.
+It is very often some noise or some very distant device.
+Nothing to worry about.

 ## Alarms